matthewjaykoster/bg3_mods/feats_rebalanced_reworked/README.md

 _Mobile_
 No change.

+_Moderately Armored_
+Renamed to "Unarmored Master".
+Replaced effect with "Gain +1 DEX.
+While not wearing armor or shield and damaged in melee, gain a Dodge charge.
+You can spend this Dodge charge to cause an attack to miss, or to automatically succeed on a DEX saving throw.".

+Notes: Keeping to the "Armor Master" theme of "thematically appropriate ways to reduce damage".

 _Performer_
 Added "Added unique aura to each song you play.
 One grants +1d4 damage.
 Another grants +1 to attack rolls.
 The third grants +1 to saving throws."